tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/README.md

 ### 4.5 DDS Tuning

-The default DDS settings (Galactic) may not be optimal for data transmission， which may cause the data stream frame rate to fall short of the configuration requirements.
+The standard DDS parameters (Galactic) may not be adequate for data transmission and may result in the data stream's frame rate being below the setup specifications.

 Please refer to [docs/dds_tuning.md](docs/dds_tuning.md) to optimize the DDS settings.

 ## 5. Frequently Asked Questions

-- It's possible that the power supply is insufficient.
+- Insufficient power supply may be the cause.
-  To avoid this, do not connect all cameras to the same hub and use a powered hub instead.
+  To prevent this, avoid connecting all cameras to the same hub and use a powered hub instead.

-- It's also possible that the resolution is too high.
+- It is also plausible that the resolution is excessive.
-  To resolve this, try lowering the resolution.
+  To address this, consider decreasing the resolution.

 - Why are there so many launch files here?
-    The reason for the presence of multiple launch files is due to the fact that the default resolutions and image formats of different cameras vary.To make it easier to use, the launch files have been separated for each camera.
+    The reason for the abundance of launch files is attributed to varying default resolutions and image formats of different cameras.
+To enhance usability, the launch files have been separated for each camera.

 ## 6. License

 Copyright 2023 Orbbec Ltd.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project except in compliance with the License.
 You may obtain a copy of the License at

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an " AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specificlanguage governing permissions and limitations under the License.